Azure/iot-operations-sdks/doc/reference/connection-management.md

 For Cloud Native applications running in a cluster, the network layer is guaranteed, and it should embrace the probing/readiness flags provided by K8s.

-For connections established network without quality guarantees such as WiFi or WAN, the connection management becomes criticial to avoid crashing the hosting application.
+For connections established network without quality guarantees such as WiFi or WAN, the connection management becomes critical to avoid crashing the hosting application.

 ## Storing/Draining messages